jenkinsci/jenkins-test-harness-tools/README.md

 **New versions are unreleasable.** Alternatives to consider:
 * allowing plugins to specify `test`-scoped dependencies on tool `zip`s, with some utility to extract those in `jenkins-test-harness`, and an extension handler in `maven-hpi-plugin` allowing them to be added to the classpath
-* use `docker-fixtures` to connect to agents running well-defined versions of various tools
+* use [Testcontainers](https://www.testcontainers.org/) to connect to agents running well-defined versions of various tools

 # Changelog